 Welcome to Om Die Dam!

-The Ultra Marathon and half marathon event are being timed with the ChampionChip system and therefore you are required to own a ChampionChip to participate in the event.
-To ensure that you are accurately recorded in the Race Results it is important that you are in possession of your ChampionChip that is correctly registered in your name.
+Races timed by ChampionChip include the 10km, all runners will therefore be required to run with a ChampionChip in order to participate in the event and receive an official race time.
+To ensure that your Race Results are accurately recorded it is important that your ChampionChip is correctly registered in your name with the correct details.
 No chip.
 No result.
 No prize.

 NEW VENUE & NEW ROUTE

 GPS Coordinates: S 25° 73.394’ – E 27° 86.928’

 All entrants have to collect their race packs before the day of the race.
 Collection venues will be confirmed.